Welcome to the SSQQ

 you think you have 75 correct, email

-your list to Rick Archer,
+your list to me, Rick Archer,

 dance@ssqq.com

-Please be sure to put "SSQQ Christmas
+Please put "SSQQ Christmas

 Puzzle"

-as your title so I don't
+as your title

-delete it (I get tons of spam).
+delete your request (I get tons of spam).

 I will not